 Unlike a traditional Chapter 11 (see below), under the SBRA, the Court appoints a Bankruptcy Trustee, even though you keep control over your assets and operations.
 Although the Trustee has the authority to investigate your financial affairs, their main job is to oversee the case and provide input to the Court.

 One new feature of the SBRA is the ability to modify a refinance or second mortgage on your residence used to fund the business.
-The SBRA also eliminates the Absolute Priority Rule, which normally requires business owners to provide “new value” if they want to retain their equity interest in the business, and voting on Plan approval.
+The SBRA also eliminates voting on Plan approval, and removes the Absolute Priority Rule, which otherwise requires business owners to provide “new value” if they want to retain their equity interest in the business.
+And there are no U.S. Trustee fees!

 Standard Small Business Reorganization.
 In a standard small business case, there are a number of initial requirements: when the case is filed, you must file with the Court the most recently prepared balance sheet, a statement of operations, a cash-flow statement, and most recently filed tax return (or provide a statement under oath explaining the absence of such documents).
 You must file regular statements with the court concerning your profitability and projected cash receipts and disbursements, and whether you have paid your taxes and filed all tax returns.

 There is also additional oversight by the U.S. Trustee.
 The Trustee will evaluate the business’ viability and ask about its business plan, as well as monitor the case more closely to determine if it can confirm a reorganization plan.

 A standard small business reorganization has must shorter deadlines than a typical Chapter 11, and extensions are more difficult to obtain.